PrimalNinja/cyborgzoscii/README.md

 ZOSCII doesn't care about quantum computers.
 It's not resistant to them—it's immune to them, by mathematical proof.

-You don't need to wait for the next generation of cryptography.
+You don't need to wait for the next generation of encyption.

 You can build with it right now.